HelTecAutomation/HeltecDocs/doc/gateway/ht-m02_v2/source/index.rst

 + No fan or motor heat dissipation structure,
 + Multi version can be selected according to your needs.

-optional functions of HT-M02 Rev. 2.0
+Optional functions of HT-M02 Rev. 2.0
 -------------------------------------
 Users can choose add one or more of the following functions while place an order: